Designed by famed Spanish architect, the museum alone is worth a visit to this Midwestern city

 While the building itself is majestic, the art inside is priceless, too.
 The permanent collection includes names known around the world, including Andy Warhol, Claude Monet, Claude Pissarro, Gustave Courbet, Kehinde Wiley, Georgia O’Keeffe, etc. Every time period from antiquity to the modern is present here, as is every genre of art, including painting, sculpture, photographs, decorative arts, furniture, glasswork, etc. There is one piece which has special meaning for me.
 When I was still a young child – sometime in early elementary school – I was there with my family for a visit.
 This was well before the Calatrava addition, of course.
 As I strolled around the galleries with my dad, he pointed out a janitor who was resting against a wall and told me to ask him what time it was.
 Since I was a good boy, I did just that.
 While the man was ignoring me, my dad started laughing.
 It took me way too long to realize that the janitor himself was a piece of artwork.
 (My dad still tells this story every time we go by the museum; I tried this prank on my own son, who is much less gullible than I was at his age.)
 Much later, I would learn about and appreciate American artist Duane Hanson’s sculptures, but at this young age, I think I acquired a rudimentary understanding of realism; during my doctoral studies I specialized in Spanish literary realism and naturalism, though I still find the “Janitor” to be one of my favorite examples of the genre.

 The MAM holds a lot of interest for Hispanophiles, too.
-A quick glance at the museum’s collection reveals that it owns works by Salvador Dalí, Pablo Picasso, Joan Miró, and Francisco de Goya.
-Unfortunately, it looks like most of their works are not currently on view.
+A quick glance at the museum’s collection reveals that it owns works by Salvador Dalí, Pablo Picasso, Joan Miró, Joaquín Sorolla, and Francisco de Goya.
+Unfortunately, it looks like at least some of their works are not currently on view.
 I’m not sure why that would be, but I would guess that it has something to do with space restrictions.
 No matter how many additions are made to a museum, they’re still not enough to display all of the thousands of works in its collection, which is a shame.
 Or it could be that some of these works are shared with other museums.
 It’s not clear from the museum’s online collection why some works aren’t displayed.
 I’m sure, though, there must be many more Hispanic artists whose work can be seen regularly at the museum.

 One painting by a Spanish master, however, is seemingly always on display at the MAM, which is “Saint Francis of Assisi in His Tomb,” by Francisco de Zurbarán.
 This is perhaps my favorite painting in the museum’s collection.
 It’s another work that I remember seeing as a young child.
 A lot of children, I think, meander around a great art museum without being able to appreciate most of the works; afterwards, they might not be able to talk to you about even one of the works they saw.
 I’m sure I was that way, too, but Zurbarán’s “Saint Francis…” is an exception for me.
 I was always drawn to its darkness, not just the dark colors that are so imposing and give a somber feel to the work, but also the dark subject matter.
 As a kid, I’m sure I was also attracted to Saint Francis’s robes, which make him look like a Jedi knight.
 As an undergraduate student studying abroad in Madrid, I had the good fortune to be able to take a class at the Universidad Complutense that had a weekly visit to the Museo del Prado, which holds the greatest collection of Spanish Golden Age art in the world.
 I saw many works by Zurbarán there, but none I liked more than the one on display in my hometown’s art museum.
 These days, when I teach Golden Age Spanish literature, it’s hard for me not to have this image of Saint Francis in my head; members of Catholic monastic communities who wrote poetry in Spain like Fray Luis de León, Saint John of the Cross, and Saint Teresa of Ávila certainly would’ve admired Saint Francis.
 Although not a poet, exactly, Saint Ignatius of Loyola comes to mind, too, when I look at this painting, in which Saint Francis holds a skull his hands, obviously contemplating death, a universal theme.
 (I just discovered that the MAM’s online store includes a link to purchase a printed poster of this work, which I think I’m going to have to do.)